-The Company provides for the auto-enrolment into a pension scheme for the benefit contribution to pension or equivalent schemes remains an entitlement of all employees.
+The Company provides for the auto-enrolment into a pension scheme for the benefit of remuneration.
+The Committee also considers of Executive Directors or employees.
+A contribution to pension or equivalent schemes remains an entitlement of all employees.
 In the instance an employee 'opts out' of the scheme, arrangements are in place to ensure the Company makes appropriate contributions.